 - DO I NEED TO FILL OUT AN APPLICATION FOR EACH CHILD?
-No. Complete the application to apply for free or reduced price meals.
-Use one Free and Reduced Price School Meals Application for all students in your household.
-We cannot approve an application that is not complete, so be sure to fill out all required information.
-Return the completed application to your school as soon as possible.
+No. Complete one Application for Free and Reduced Price School Meals/Milk to apply for free or reduced price meals for all students in your household attending this School Food Authority.
+We cannot approve an application that is not complete, so be sure to fill out all required information as indicated on the application and application instructions.
+Return the completed application to: Colleen Wise, 35 Gilligan Road, East Greenbush, NY 12061

-- CAN FOSTER CHILDREN GET FREE MEALS?
-Yes, foster children that are under the legal responsibility of a foster care agency or court, are eligible for free meals.
+- Foster children that are under the legal responsibility of a foster care agency or court are eligible for free meals.

 - SHOULD I FILL OUT AN APPLICATION IF I RECEIVED A LETTER THIS SCHOOL YEAR SAYING MY CHILDREN ARE APPROVED FOR FREE MEALS?
 Please read the letter you got carefully and follow the instructions.
-Call the school at 207-2160 if you have questions.
+Call the school at 518-207-2474 if you have questions.

 - WHO SHOULD I INCLUDE AS MEMBERS OF MY HOUSEHOLD?
 You must include all people living in your household, related or not (such as grandparents, other relatives, or friends) who share income and expenses.
 You must include yourself and all children living with you.
 If you live with other people who are economically independent (for example, people who you do not support, who do not share income with you or your children, and who pay a pro-rated share of expenses), do not include them.

 - WHAT IF MY INCOME IS NOT ALWAYS THE SAME?
 List the amount that you normally receive.
-For example, if you normally make $1000 each month, but you missed some work last month and only made $900, put down that you made $1000 per month.
+For example, if you normally make $1,000 each month, but you missed some work last month and only made $900, put down that you made $1,000 per month.
 If you normally get overtime, include it, but do not include it if you only work overtime sometimes.
 If you have lost a job or had your hours or wages reduced, use your current income.

 - MY FAMILY NEEDS MORE HELP.
 ARE THERE OTHER PROGRAMS WE MIGHT APPLY FOR?
 To find out how to apply for SNAP or other assistance benefits, contact your local assistance office or call 1-800-342-3009.

-- If you do not list a SNAP, TANF or FDPIR case number, the application must include the names of everyone in the household, the amount of income each household member, and how often it is received and where it comes from.
-It must include the signature of an adult household member and the last four digits of that adult’s social security number, or check the box if the adult does not have a social security number.
+- If you do not list a SNAP, TANF or FDPIR case number for any household member, the application must include the names of everyone in the household, the amount of income for each household member, how often it is received and where it comes from.
+It must include the signature of an adult household member and the last four digits of that adult’s social security number or check the box if the adult does not have a social security number.

 Nondiscrimination Statement: This explains what to do if you believe you have been treated unfairly.

-In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
+In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

-This institution is an equal opportunity provider.
+USDA is an equal opportunity provider, employer, and lender.